top of page

 How to Effectively Negotiate Your Salary

 Negotiating your salary doesn’t have to feel overwhelming.
-It’s not about confrontation—it’s about clarity, confidence, and knowing your worth.
-Whether you’re stepping into a new role or asking for a raise, this guide will help you navigate the process with purpose.
+It’s not about confrontation—it’s about alignment, evidence, and knowing your value.

 Career coach guiding a professional through salary negotiation tips